Existenziell/miner-dashboard/README.md

 # Miner Dashboard

 A real-time monitoring dashboard for the NerdQaxe++ Bitcoin Solo Miner, or similar devices.
-This document covers setup and general reference; see [Contributing](CONTRIBUTE.md) for development.

 ## Features